snorreks/nx-cloud-functions-deployer/README.md

 This is a plugin for [Nx](https://nx.dev) that adds support for deploying [Cloud Functions for Firebase](https://firebase.google.com/products/functions?gclsrc=ds&gclsrc=ds&gclid=CNmq16LU-_kCFa5IwgodA9cF8A).

+Note from version 2.0.0 this plugin only supports cloud functions v2, if you want v1 support use version 1.x.x.

 -   [Features](#features)
 -   [Install](#install)
 -   [Description](#description)